The Week One Results are Coming Soon. In the meantime, you can make your Week Two picks.

 The 2020 college football season will mark the 15th year of the Pigskin Pick Six.
 It’ll be strange, and we might not make it to the finish line, but we’ll give it a go.
 Let’s do this.

 How does this work?

 Welcome to the Pigskin Pick Six website.
 If you are here, you are either lost or are considering joining a college football pick ’em contest.
 How does it work?
-Simply put: Each week, 15 games are selected in which the players submit 6 picks(including one lock).
+Well, this year is different.
+Instead of choosing 6 of 15 games against the spread (ATS).
+You will be given only 6 games to choose from, and you must select an ATS winner in each game (including one lock).
 You will be awarded points based on your performance.
 For a complete set of league rules, please click here.

-To pay, thus entering the competition, please follow this link to LeagueSafe: https://www.leaguesafe.com/join/3904292
+To pay, thus entering the competition, please follow this link to LeagueSafe: https://leaguesafe.com/join/3948273

 Due to the number of expected participants, the vast majority of us will fail to win money.
 Therefore, I encourage you to partake in little side competitions with your family and/or friends.
 It will give you a better chance to get on the podium and will help keep your interest throughout the year.